bottkars/Azurestack-Kickstart/README.md

 The Idea is to have base components/logins stored in a json template and credentials stored in session variables.
 The Consistent Approach allws you to "Bootstrap" your Shell session with the 99_bootstrap script(s) The Bootstrap Scripts wll read the user / admin json files having envronment data stored from the Homedirectory
+# ALL SRIPTS IN THE REPO NOT MENTIONED HERE ARE STILL IN TRANSITIONING FROM MY YOLD TOOLS AND NOT TESTED

 ## example admin.json
 ```json